colonyevan/colonyevan.github.io/README.md

 # TODO

-1. Work on learning Jekyll and getting it working
+1. Work on learning Jekyll and getting it working 1

-        a.
-Make a default layout
+1a.
+Make a default layout 1

-        b.
-Make multiple includes
+1b.
+Make multiple includes1

-            1. Notably, Google Analytics
+1ca.
+Notably, Google Analytics 1

-2. Change CSS formating to be my own
+2. Change CSS formating to be my own 2

-3. Fix My resume
+3. Fix My resume 3

-4. Work on learning how to make a sitemap
+4. Work on learning how to make a sitemap 4

-5. Loop for more additions to make to optimize website
+5. Lock for more additions to make to optimize website 5

-6. Work on implementing javascripts
+6. Work on implementing javascripts 6

-        a.
-Java Script map with places I've been to
+6a.
+Java Script map with places I've been to 6